 Nuggets vs. Timberwolves Injury Report Today - April 19

-The Denver Nuggets (53-29) are dealing with just one player on the injury report ahead of Game 2 of the opening round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Ball Arena on Wednesday, April 19 at 10:00 PM ET.
+Heading into Game 2 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40), the Denver Nuggets (53-29) are keeping their eye on just one player on the injury report.
+The game starts at 10:00 PM ET on Wednesday, April 19 at Ball Arena.

 Watch Nuggets vs. Timberwolves with Fubo!

-The Nuggets beat the Timberwolves 109-80 on Sunday when they last met.
-Jamal Murray led the Nuggets to the victory with a team-leading 24 points.
-Anthony Edwards notched 18 points in the Timberwolves' loss.
+The teams meet once again after the Nuggets beat the Timberwolves 109-80 Sunday.
+Jamal Murray led the way with a team-leading 24 points in the win for the Nuggets, while Anthony Edwards put up 18 points in the loss for the Timberwolves.

 Denver Nuggets Injury Report Today